nickschuch/docker-volume-efs/README.md

 ## Roadmap

-* Support for containers sharing the same EFS Filesystem (without checking out multiple times on the same host).
+* Containers to share the same mount point, instead of mounting multiple times on the same host
 * CLI arg for custom EFS Security group (other than the default)
+* Check if the system has NFS utils installed (at boot)

 ## Requirements